Quantum Geometric Exciton Drift Velocity: Introduction

 A fundamentally interesting aspect of excitons is that they are perhaps the simplest many-body system where quantum geometric phases can have an impact.
 This arises in two ways: because the electron and hole each reside in different bands, the exciton as a composite object can bring the quantum geometries of the two bands together in a non-trivial way.
 For example, the band Berry's curvatures and the quantum geometric tensors \cite{Garate:2011aa,Srivastava_2015,Zhou_2015,Cao:2018bb,Zhang:2018aa} can have important consequences for exciton energetics.
 Beyond this, an exciton state is typically labeled by a total momentum, through which one may define geometric phases for the exciton as a collective object.
 These in turn impact the exciton equations of motion in external electric and magnetic fields \cite{Chang_1996,Yao_2008,Kuga_2008,Qiu:2015aa,Wu_2017,Kwan_2020}, in principle allowing one to detect their presence.

-In this paper, we will introduce a new quantum geometric quantity for two-dimensional systems which we call the {\it dipole curvature}.
-The dipole curvature is intrinsically two-body in nature, and its physical manifestation for an exciton appears in its electric dipole moment.
+In this paper, we will introduce a new quantum geometric quantity for two-dimensional systems which we call the {\it quantum geometric dipole}.
+The difference between this quantity and the more commonly studied Berry's curvature for single electrons is illustrated in Fig. \ref{wavepacket_cartoon}.
+The quantum geometric dipole is intrinsically two-body in nature, and its physical manifestation for an exciton appears in its electric dipole moment.
 In what follows we develop this concept, and discuss its realization in interlayer excitons of several bilayer heterostructure systems, focusing on systems where tunnel coupling between the materials is weak.
-These turn out to be attractive environments for studying the dipole curvature for a number of reasons.
+These turn out to be attractive environments for studying the quantum geometric dipole for a number of reasons.
 Among these is that they allow one to explore the effects of differing quantum geometric environments for each of the constituents.
-(Indeed we will see that in situations involving layers of the same material, the interesting contributions to the dipole curvature can cancel away.)
+(Indeed we will see that in situations involving layers of the same material, the interesting contributions to the quantum geometric dipole can cancel away.)
 An extreme example of this is the case where one of the materials is graphene, for which the band Berry's curvature vanishes, while the other material does have single-particle curvature.
 In this case it is important to impose a magnetic field so that gaps open in the graphene spectrum, admitting a well-defined two-body approach for the exciton problem.
 Beyond this, the relative isolation of the two layers allows in principle for different electric fields imposed within the layers, resulting in some control over their dynamics.
 Finally, when tunneling may be neglected, many-body effects become relatively unimportant, and the excitons may be accurately treated as a two-body system.